aussiearef/MicroservicesWithAWS_FrontEnd/README.md

 1. Clone the repository on a local folder.
 2. Open the folder in Visual Studio Code.
 3. Search for "<api url here>" and replace it with the actual URL of the APIs you build.

-You will need a web server like Internet Information Services (IIS) in Windows or Apache Tomcat on Mac/Linux.
+You will need a web server like Internet Information Service (IIS) in Windows or Apache Tomcat on Mac/Linux.
 Alternatively, you can use ["Web Server Extension on Google Chrome"](https://bit.ly/3QJF53O)